abhinavmishra-0302/Finance-Trading-Platform/SRS.md

 ### 5.6.2 Life Cycle

-The development life cycle of the Financial Trading Platform follows an Agile methodology, specifically Scrum.
-The Agile approach enables iterative development cycles, allowing for continuous improvement and adaptation to evolving requirements.
-The project is divided into fixed-duration sprints, typically two to four weeks, with each sprint focusing on delivering a set of prioritized features.
-Regular sprint reviews and retrospectives ensure continuous feedback, addressing issues promptly and enhancing features based on user input.
+The development life cycle of the Financial Trading Platform aligns with an Agile methodology, incorporating key phases from concept to retirement.
+Specifically, the Agile approach, following Scrum principles, enables iterative development cycles, fostering continuous improvement and adaptation to evolving requirements.
+The project life cycle is divided into the following stages:

-The Agile life cycle involves the following key phases:
+1. **Concept:**
+   - The initial concept of the Financial Trading Platform is outlined, establishing the vision, goals, and objectives of the software product.

+2. **Inception or Requirement Identification:**
-1. **Backlog Creation:** Features and tasks are compiled into a prioritized backlog.
+   - Features and tasks are compiled into a prioritized backlog, providing a comprehensive list of requirements for the development team.
+   - At this stage, the inception involves creating the software requirements, including key features, functional and non-functional requirements, and technological considerations.

+3. **Sprint Planning:**
-2. **Sprint Planning:** At the beginning of each sprint, the development team selects tasks from the backlog based on priority and complexity.
+   - At the beginning of each sprint, the development team selects tasks from the backlog based on priority and complexity.
+   - The selected tasks align with the requirements identified during the inception, guiding the development efforts.

+4. **Development:**
-3. **Development:** The development team works on implementing selected features during the sprint.
+   - The development team works on implementing selected features during the sprint, translating the identified requirements into working functionalities.
+   - This phase involves the actual coding and programming of the Financial Trading Platform, adhering to the Agile principles of delivering incremental value.

+5. **Testing:**
-4. **Testing:** Quality assurance and testing are integral throughout the development phase, ensuring that each feature meets the specified requirements.
+   - Quality assurance and testing are integral throughout the development phase, ensuring that each feature meets the specified requirements.
+   - Rigorous testing is conducted to identify and rectify any issues or bugs in the system, ensuring the reliability and stability of the Financial Trading Platform.

-5. **Review and Retrospective:** At the end of each sprint, a review is conducted to showcase completed features, and a retrospective is held to discuss improvements and address challenges.
+6. **Review and Retrospective:**
+   - At the end of each sprint, a review is conducted to showcase completed features, allowing stakeholders to provide feedback on the implemented functionalities.
+   - A retrospective is held to discuss improvements and address challenges encountered during the development, fostering a culture of continuous improvement.

+7. **Deployment:**
-6. **Deployment:** Completed features are deployed to a staging environment for testing and then to the production environment for user access.
+   - Completed features are deployed to a staging environment for testing, validating the functionalities in a controlled environment.
+   - Subsequently, the features are deployed to the production environment for user access, allowing users to interact with and benefit from the latest additions to the Financial Trading Platform.

+8. **Maintenance:**
+   - Ongoing maintenance involves configuring system parameters, ensuring security measures, and maintaining log and audit trails.
+   - The maintenance phase is an integral part of the Agile life cycle, addressing any issues that arise after the release and ensuring the continuous reliability of the Financial Trading Platform.

+9. **Retirement:**
+   - The retirement phase involves the conclusion of the project, marking the completion of the Software Requirements Specification and the development life cycle.

 ## 6. Constraints